 Just closed on your house?
 Congratulations — you've joined the nearly two-thirds of Americans who own their homes.

 But your work is just beginning.
-If you want your home to be a wealth creator rather than a money pit, you'll need to do more than pay the mortgage.
-Owning real estate comes with financial benefits, but it also requires constant vigilance.
+If you want your home to be a wealth creator rather than a money pit, you'll need to do more than pay down your mortgage.
+Owning real estate can come with financial benefits over renting, but it also requires constant vigilance.

 Here are 12 ways to make sure you're not squandering cash: